TUE-EE-ES/adaptive_frequency_neurons_FMCW_radar/README.md

 # Adaptive Frequency Neurons

-This repository contains the official implementation to reproduce the results presented in the paper: **"TODO: Insert Paper Title Here"**.
+This repository contains the official implementation to reproduce the results presented in the paper: **"Adaptive-Frequency Resonate-and-Fire Neurons for Spectral Estimation of Streaming Radar Signals"**.

 Our work introduces a dynamical system of adaptive-frequency neurons—specifically utilizing Adaptive Resonate-and-Fire (ARF) mechanics—designed for efficient, streaming FMCW radar signal estimation.